gemlarin/navShrink/readme.md

 navShrink.js is intended to be used with Bootstrap 3's navbar component.
 If the plugin is not working properly, try the following:

 1. Compare your navbar markup to the provided example.
 Ensure that the navbar is properly formatted.
-2. DO NOT give your navbar a fixed height.
-Height should be set by applying top and bottom margin to the navbars 'a' tags.
+2. IMPORTANT: DO NOT give your navbar a fixed height.
+Height should be set by applying top and bottom padding to the navbars 'a' tags.
-3. Presize the logo to match the height designated in the logoFinalHeight property.
+3. Be sure to presize the logo to match the height designated in the 'logoFinalHeight' property.
+Trying to scale from an oversized image is problematic.
 4. Ensure that the classnames designated in the settings list match the classnames used in your navbar.
-Recommened to use the version in the demo as your base to ensure proper structure and naming.
-You can also use your own navbar and pass the propper class names during invocation.
+Recommened to use the navbar version in the demo as your base to ensure proper structure and naming.
+You can also use your own navbar and pass the correct class names during invocation.
+5. For the logo to shrink, the logo image must be wrapped in an empty container.
+It is not necessary to apply any styles to the container, but the container class name that you use must be updated in the settings.

 ## Contribution